 Faecal coliform biota results were also available from the MI from November 2008, February 2009, May 2009 and August 2009.
-The values outlined in Table 1 were breached in 3 of the samples.
+The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in the November 2008 sample.